isomerpages/singapore-customs-old/_businesses/10-strategic-goods-control/10f-courses-and-events.md

 The  Singapore Customs Academy provides courses to enhance the industry’s awareness and understanding of Singapore’s strategic goods control system.

-Interested parties may apply for these courses  [here](https://www.customsacademy.gov.sg/).

 ## Events

 Singapore Customs actively conducts seminars to update the industry on the latest developments in strategic goods control.
 These seminars also provide a platform for the industry to pick up best practices for improved compliance.